PDP-10/its/doc/programs.md

 - FILE, Chaosnet file server.
 - FIND, search for files.
 - FRETTY, display list of free TTYs.
-- FTPS, FTP Server.
+- FTPS, FTP server.
-- FTPU, FTP Client.
+- FTPU, FTP client.
 - GCMAIL, delete old files from .MAIL.
 - GETSYM, copy all symbols from running ITS to a file.
 - GLP/XGP, queue files to be printed by GLPSPL/XGPSPL.